-This has been a hit and miss with many individuals and in spite of being very touristy, I believe it’s justified, despite all the trouble on the off chance that you book the supper and show.
+This has been a hit and misses with many individuals and in spite of being very touristy, I believe it’s justified, despite all the trouble on the off chance that you book the supper and show.
 Set yourself up for topless artists, shines and bunches of red velvet stylistic layout.
 For a less touristy show, sink into a stall at Le Crazy Horse.

-29. Locate THE BEST MACARONS
+29. LOCATE THE BEST MACARONS

-Try not to think there was a day (or couple of hours) that passed where I wasn’t down
+Try not to think there was a day (or a couple of hours) that passed where I wasn’t down

-- Sit tight IN LINE FOR HOT CHOCOLATE AT ANGELINA
+- SIT TIGHT IN LINE FOR HOT CHOCOLATE AT ANGELINA

-Also, yes, it’s absolutely justified regardless of the hold up.
+Also, yes, it’s absolutely justified regardless of the hold-up.

-- Eat AND DRINKS AT MAXIM’S
+- EAT AND DRINKS AT MAXIM’S

-- See PARIS FROM THE MONTPARNASSE TOWER
+- SEE PARIS FROM THE MONTPARNASSE TOWER

 Ostensibly the best perspective of Paris as I would like to think.
 Get the 10,000 foot perspective of Paris that really incorporates the Eiffel Tower.
 It looks completely supernatural when the city illuminates during the evening.